 According to relationship expert, Dr John Gottman, contempt is one of the “four horsemen” of a relationship breakdown, along with defensiveness, stonewalling and criticism.
+But what is the difference between anger and contempt?
+And how do anger, contempt and conflict resolution all fit together?

 It can sound like a tall order to try and avoid doing these things at all times.
 But Gottman is not saying to avoid these at all times.
 What he is actually referring to are the communication habits that often lead to relationships breaking down.
 Viewed that way, three of these make more sense: stonewalling, defensiveness and criticism, all involve actions.